 What are editors?

 Editors are sort of “apps” for Standard Notes.
 Like apps, editors are self-contained applications that allow you to edit your notes with the proper tool for the job.
+Editors work on top of your note, inserting any needed formatting code in real time as you edit the note while the editor is active.
 This allows “notes” to be a flexible concept in Standard Notes.
 Many of your notes will be simple plain text.
 But others can be spreadsheets, task managers, Markdown documents, or even a 2FA authenticator app.
 This allows you to keep all sorts of text and documents all in one safe place, rather than having to spread your information across several services with varying security protections.

 There is only one plain editor in Standard Notes, and we call that the…Plain Editor.
 The plain editor delivers the platform-specific native editing experience that is built into your system.
 This is essentially a fail-proof, indestructible editor that the entire software world has agreed to keep as stable as possible.
 This comes out of the box on all Standard Notes apps, and no installation is required.
 This editor is the founding staple of Standard Notes, and one that is guaranteed to never change.